 Through this dual focus, CFAS graduates develop a unique combination of skills in leadership, fund raising, financial management, program development, program delivery, and cultural competence.
 They are also trained to understand addiction, including prevention, assessment, treatment, and relationship dynamics.
 Students who complete a degree in community, family, and addiction services are eligible to take the Licensed Chemical Dependency Counselor examination and register as a Licensed Chemical Dependency Counselor Intern in the state of Texas (as administered by the Texas Commission on Alcohol and Drug Abuse and the Texas Certification Board of Alcoholism and Drug Abuse Counselors).
 The CFAS degree prepares students to excel in careers related to human services administration and service delivery, including substance abuse prevention and counseling, management of community service and outreach organizations, non-profit administration, or case management.
 The CFAS major also provides a strong foundation for students planning to pursue a graduate degree in counseling, marriage and family therapy, substance abuse prevention or treatment, or other mental health fields.

 All upper-division CFAS courses have a prerequisite of a 2.5 GPA.
-The program also requires a practicum in which students work with an existing human service organization during the summer between the junior and senior years.between the junior and senior years.
+The program also requires a practicum in which students work with an existing human service organization during the summer between the junior and senior years.

-The Center for the Study of Addiction and Recovery (CSAR) at Texas Tech, established in 1986, assists individuals recovering from drug and alcohol addiction and eating disorders with their pursuit of a college education.
-The CSAR has created a community support and relapse prevention program, the Collegiate Recovery Community, which provides an environment in which recovering students can focus on staying sober without having to delay their educational goals.
-The CSAR was selected to receive support from the federal government to develop a model to replicate collegiate community support and relapse-prevention programs at other universities.
+Established in 1986, The Center for Collegiate Recovery Communities (CRC) at Texas Tech (formerly known as the Center for the Study of Addiction and Recovery) assists individuals recovering from drug and alcohol addiction and eating disorders with their pursuit of a college education.
+The CRC has created a community support and relapse prevention program, which provides an environment in which recovering students can focus on staying sober without delaying their educational goals.
+The CRC was selected to receive support from the federal government to develop a model to replicate collegiate community support and relapse-prevention programs at other universities.

 The CFAS department offers a comprehensive curriculum in addictive disorders and recovery studies meeting all educational requirements for a student to become a Licensed Chemical Dependency Counselor in the state of Texas.
 Students enrolled in many majors across the university take classes in this curriculum.